Laura Punnett, Public Health, CPH-NEW, Center for Women & Work

 Early in graduate school, my interest in women’s health led to an opportunity to work with the International Ladies’ Garment Workers Union (now part of UNITE-HERE) on a study of hand, arm and shoulder conditions among garment workers, which eventually became the topic of my thesis.
 Then, as a post-doctoral research fellow at The University of Michigan, I studied musculoskeletal disorders (MSDs) in the automobile manufacturing industry and learned about industrial ergonomics from an engineering perspective.

-In 1987 I co-founded the UML Department of Work Environment, where I teach ergonomics and epidemiology.
-My research here has benefited from the broad perspective afforded by our inter-disciplinary mix of faculty, my participation in the UML Center for Women and Work, and many opportunities to collaborate with colleagues at other institutions.
+In 1987 I co-founded the UMass Lowell Department of Work Environment (now known as the Department of Public Health), where I teach ergonomics and epidemiology.
+My research here has benefited from the broad perspective afforded by our inter-disciplinary mix of faculty, my participation in the UMass Lowell Center for Women and Work, and many opportunities to collaborate with colleagues at other institutions.
 Since 2006 I have been Co-Director of the Center for the Promotion of Health in the New England Workplace, a NIOSH Total Worker HealthTM Center for Excellence, which also involves colleagues at two campuses of the University of Connecticut.